IzabellaExeoulitze/data_science/README.md

+Collect Twitter data based on ‘#candidates’ for the 2020 Democratic Party Presidential Primaries Perform Sentiment Analysis on tweets which mention each candidate Compare sentiment analysis scores to the National Polling for each candidate for the same period

+Predict sentiment scores based on prior data
+Check model quality based on available metrics

-The aim of the project is to :
+The aim of the Twitter Sentiment Analysis project is to:

 Collect Twitter data based on ‘#candidates’ for the 2020 Democratic Party Presidential Primaries Perform Sentiment Analysis on tweets which mention each candidate